Add stablecoin checkout without matching wallet payments by hand

 - Which chains should appear in checkout at launch.

-- Which quoted currency the order uses and how the team reconciles it later.
+- Which quoted currency the order uses and how the merchant reconciles it later.

-- What support should do for delayed confirmations, wrong-token attempts, and expired payments.
+- How delayed confirmations, wrong-token attempts, and expired payments should be handled.

 This article works best as part of a broader rollout cluster, not as a standalone read.